rancher/rancher-docs/versioned_docs/version-2.14/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

 - Unsupported configurations: Windows worker nodes and IPv6 are currently not supported.
 - UI constraints: Detailed cluster management via the UI is disabled; clusters must be created and modified by applying Kubernetes objects to the local cluster.
 However, the Cluster Explorer remains accessible.
 - Kubernetes cloud provider requirements: A cloud-specific Kubernetes provider for the infrastructure where the downstream cluster runs is required (e.g., the [Kubernetes AWS Cloud Provider](https://cloud-provider-aws.sigs.k8s.io/) for CAPA or the `rancher-vsphere-cpi` chart for CAPV).

-This guide will provide examples on how to provision clusters in this mode, for both CAPA and CAPV.

 ## General steps